|Center for Comparative Immigration Studies > People > David Scott FitzGerald||

 Mexican Migration Field Research Program

-FitzGerald directs the Mexican Migration Field Research Program.
+FitzGerald was the Field Research Coordinator for the Mexican Migration Field Research Program from 2005-08 and its director from 2009-10.
 Please click on the links below to see the project’s findings.

 - Mexican Migration and the U.S. Economic Crisis: A Transnational Perspective